sonjt00/Food_Ingredient_Detection/README.md

 #### 'detected' folder is the object-detected results of our model
 #### 'main' folder contains our learning procedure of YOLO

-#### We collected over 79,000 food ingredient images with 40 classes
+#### Dataset
-#### classes were arranged based on the popularity.
+We collected over 79,000 food ingredient images with 40 classes from Roboflow. classes were arranged based on the popularity.
 (Apple, Pork, Chicken, cabbage, ....)
-#### For those who are interested in the dataset, please feel free to contact me!"
+For those who are interested in the dataset, please feel free to contact me!"

 # Food Ingredient Detection
 ## Object Detection & Freshness Assessment for Food Ingredients